matthias-jaeger-net/colorful-stripes/README.md

   for (let x = -width; x < width + width; x += s) {
     // A midpoint with a noisy offset in x,y is calculated and added const mid = createVector(x, height * noise(n));

     const off = createVector(height * noise(n), 0);

     mid.add(off);

     // Make each shape in a random color from the list stroke(random(colors));

     // Prevent default white fill
     noFill();

-    strokeWeight(random(f * s));
+    // A random value, smaller than the distance betweeen curves strokeWeight(random(f * s));

     // Draw the shape